Kočo Racin: Ascent and fall: White Dawns and expulsion from the party

-All of this made him the most famous Macedonian thinker and philosopher in Yugoslavia at that time.
-However the glory and authority that he enjoyed at that time would collapse in 1940, with a discord between him and the leadership of the KPJ in Macedonia.
-Because of the visit that Racin made to Aleksandar Cvetković (then leader of Vardar Banovina) and a single critical speech about the work of the KPJ Committee in Macedonia, Racin was expelled from the party.
+In 1940, allegedly due to his criticism of the KPJ Committee's work in Macedonia or for refusing to take a stand against Miroslav Krleža, Racin was expelled from the party.
 Its members were encouraged to boycott him.
-The boycott lasted until 1942, when the relationship between Racin and the party in Macedonia improved.
+The boycott lasted until 1942 when the relationship between Racin and the party in Macedonia improved.
 After the capitulation of Yugoslavia, for a period, he worked in Sofia, where he lived with his compatriot Kole Nedelkovski, who shared his thinking.
 After Nedelkovski's death, Racin returned to Skopje.
-In Skopje he was arrested by the Bulgarian police and interned in the village of Kornitsa.
+In Skopje, he was arrested by the Bulgarian police and interned in the village of Kornitsa.

 Joining the Partisan movement and death

 In 1943, Racin succeeded in getting back to Skopje.
 In the spring, he went to the Partisans, in the Korab detachment.
 He became an editor of the Partisan newspaper Ilindenski Pat.
 He also prepared two collections of Macedonian folklore songs.

-Racin's life ended in a tragic way.
 On the night of 13 June 1943, when he was going back from the Partisan printing house on the mountain Lopušnik, Kičevo, he was mortally shot by the printing-house entrance guard.
 There are two theories about his death.
 According to the first, it was an accident: Racin was born with a hearing defect, so he may not have heard the guard's call to stop and identify himself.
 According to the second version, Racin was murdered.
-In the opinion of his contemporaries, Strahil Gigov politically isolated Racin and organized his murder.
+In the opinion of his contemporaries, communist official Strahil Gigov politically isolated Racin and organized his murder.

 Works

 Starting in 1928, Kočo Racin wrote songs, stories, literary-historical articles, pieces for several magazines, literary critiques, and essays.
 In his essay "The Development of Our New Literature", he argued that the most correct and plausible way to develop modern literature in Macedonia was to build it from the inexhaustible riches of Macedonian folklore, combined with progressive social views.
-His most notable work was the small collection White Dawns (Beli mugri), which was published in Zagreb in 1939.
+His most notable work was the small collection White Dawns (Beli mugri), which was published in Samobor in 1939.
 Racin's interest lay in the plight of field and farm workers and wage earners.
+American historian Joseph Rothschild described his style as "inspired by traditional folk-lyrics" and his theme as "the hard fate of the poor".